platformsh/platformsh-docs/overview/deployment.md

 script runs you already have access to a fully running application.

 ### Configure routing
-While de deployment is running we freeze the incoming traffic at the entry-point so no transactions are going to be lost.
+While the deployment is running we freeze the incoming traffic at the entry-point so no transactions are going to be lost.

 If everything went fine, we are now ready to configure routing, so your